The Governance Gap in Agentic AI

 AI Delegates: What the Term Means

-An AI Delegate is a computational system that executes delegated intent within clearly defined human authority, grounded in explicit conceptual schemas, while ownership of purpose, meaning, and accountability remains human and externally defined.
+An AI Delegate is a computational system that executes delegated intent within clearly defined human authority, grounded in explicit conceptual schemasAn explicit model of the distinctions that matter in a domain, object types, fact types, roles, and constraints, that exists independently of any implementation and defines what terms mean within an organizational context., while ownership of purpose, meaning, and accountability remains human and externally defined.

 When an AI Delegate's behavior is explicitly governed by modeled goals, situations, and constraints, we call it an Intent-Driven AI Delegate.
-This is a more specific term for systems where intent is not just implicit in code but formally represented, inspectable, and testable independently of implementation.
+This is a more specific term for systems where intent is not just implicit in code but explicitly represented, inspectable, and testable independently of implementation.

 What This Framing Preserves

-This is not a theoretical proposal.
-The three-layer architecture described below is implemented in a working prototype at knowledge-foundation.ai, using Object-Role Modeling for the conceptual schema, an explicit intent registry, and a delegate that takes natural language requests, interprets them through an LLM, and executes them through symbolic validation with a full audit trail.
-You can open the live prototype directly at the financial product eligibility demo.
-The architecture described here maps directly to that implementation.
+The three-layer architecture described below has been implemented in a working prototype using Object-Role ModelingA conceptual modeling language that represents a domain as object types connected by fact types and roles, with explicit constraints.
+Used here to define the conceptual schema layer independently of any database or implementation technology. for the conceptual schema, an explicit intent registry, and a delegate that accepts natural language requests, interprets them through an LLM, and executes them through symbolic validation with a full audit trail.

 The Three-Layer Architecture